 Application of CPDI Regulations.
 Neither the Code nor applicable Treasury Regulations address how to accrue income, including OID, taking into account the effect of any principal write-downs or reductions in interest entitlement, for debt obligations with the characteristics of the Class M Debt Notes.
 The CPDI Regulations generally apply to debt instruments in which the amount of a payment under the instrument is subject to one or more contingencies that are neither remote nor incidental at the time the debt instruments are issued.
 As of the date of this Prospectus, Fannie Mae believes that the likelihood of a reduction in the principal balance of the Class M Debt Notes due to a Credit Event or Modification Event or a reduction in the interest entitlement of the Class M Debt Notes due to a Modification Event is remote.
 Accordingly, Fannie Mae also believes that the possibility of receipt of any Projected Recovery Amount by the Class M Debt Notes is remote because such amounts apply only to Notes that have been written down.
 Thus, Fannie Mae intends to take the position that the Class M Debt Notes are not subject to the CPDI Regulations.
-Fannie Mae's position that the Class M Debt Notes are not subject to the CPDI Regulations.
-Fannie Mae's position that the Class M Debt Notes are not subject to the CPDI Regulations.
+Fannie Mae's position that the Class M Debt Notes are not subject to the CPDI Regulations is binding on Holders unless they disclose their contrary positions to the IRS in the manner required by the applicable Treasury Regulations.